hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

             </td>
             <td>
+                Move the EVM classes to a standalone module.
+This is mostly moves but some API re-design to peel out some features not essential to the EVM, such as privacy support and ties to the data storage subsystem.

 ## Changelog

-- [ ] I thought about the changelog and included a [changelog update if required](https://wiki.hyperledger.org/display/BESU/Changelog).
+- [x] I thought about the changelog and included a [changelog update if required](https://wiki.hyperledger.org/display/BESU/Changelog).
             </td>
         </tr>
     </table>